Scotty Nguyen: Poker career

-At the 2008 $50,000 World Series of Poker H.O.R.S.E. event, Nguyen exhibited what many have considered objectionable, and even rule-breaking behavior, including a soft-play in a hand with Erick Lindgren.
+At the 2008 $50,000 World Series of Poker H.O.R.S.E. event, Nguyen, the eventual winner, exhibited what many have considered objectionable, and even rule-breaking behavior, including a soft-play in a hand with Erick Lindgren.
 In the broadcast of the prestigious event, Nguyen was shown drinking numerous alcoholic beverages while swearing and scolding others (including waiters/waitresses) at the final table, drawing criticism from commentators.
 Following the event (which Nguyen won), Nguyen issued an apology to his fans and stated that the event's editing depicted him unfairly.
 He also cited issues like exhaustion, frustration with the perceived gloating of Michael DeMichele, and pressure to succeed as reasons for his unconventional behavior.
 Nguyen later formally apologized to the fans in an interview, and said that he no longer blamed any other players for his behavior, and that there was no excuse for his behavior at the 2008 H.O.R.S.E. event.
 Since the incident, Nguyen has refused to drink alcoholic beverages during televised games.

-In 2009, Nguyen won the inaugural LA Poker Classic $10,000 H.O.R.S.E World Championship at the Commerce Casino's annual LA Poker Classic Series, which earned him $339,743, and further cemented Nguyen's reputation as one of the greatest masters of all variations of fixed limit poker.
+In 2009, Nguyen won the inaugural LA Poker Classic $10,000 H.O.R.S.E World Championship at the Commerce Casino's annual LA Poker Classic Series, which earned him $260,485, and further cemented Nguyen's reputation as one of the greatest masters of all variations of fixed limit poker.

-As of 2014, his total live tournament winnings exceed $11,700,000.
+As of 2023, his total live tournament winnings exceed $12,700,000.
 Of those winnings, $5,100,999 have come at the WSOP.
 Nguyen has also made appearances on the Ultimate Blackjack Tour playing Elimination Blackjack.
 Nguyen also made an appearance on Late Night with Conan O'Brien in April 2004.

 In January 2012, Nguyen was named as team captain of the Expekt Poker pro team for EPT Deauville.
 The team also included Julian Kabitzke and Jack Salter as well as EPT London 3rd-place finisher Andre Klebanov.

 In 2013, Nguyen was voted into the Poker Hall of Fame along with fellow WSOP Main Event winner, Tom McEvoy.